By Tim Lambert

 There have always been some educated women.
 In the past, generally, upper-class women were well educated.
 Middle-class women often had some education.
 But poor girls like poor boys had little or no access to education.
 Sumer was the world’s oldest civilization.
 It arose in what is now Iraq at about 3,500 BC.
 In Sumer, some women learned to write and some were scribes.

-In Ancient Egypt, some girls taught to read and write.
+In Ancient Egypt, some girls were taught to read and write.
 Upper-class women were often well educated.
 There were some women doctors in Ancient Egypt.
 Merit Ptah was a famous woman doctor who lived around 2,700 BC.
 The Ancient Egyptians had a goddess of reading, writing, and arithmetic.
 Her name was Seshat.
 In Ancient Greece too some girls were taught to read and write.
 Women from wealthy families are often well educated.

 However, girls from well-off families were usually educated at home.
 Tutors taught upper-class girls.
 Two of Henry VIII’s wives, Catherine of Aragon and Catherine Parr were well educated.
 (Catherine Parr was a famous writer) .Girls learned music and dancing and needlework.
 They also learned to read and write.
 They might also learn languages like Greek and Latin, Spanish, Italian, and French.